mmusgrov/wildfly-swarm-examples/microprofile-lra/participant-proxy/README.md

 ## Run

-* mvn clean package && java -Dswarm.http.port=8080 -Dlra.http.port=8082 -jar target/example-microprofile-lra-swarm.jar
+* mvn clean package && java -Dswarm.http.port=8080 -Dlra.http.port=8082 -jar target/lra-example-swarm.jar

-The example requires an exteral LRA coordinator to be running on port 8082 To start a compensatable send the HTTP request
+The example requires an external LRA coordinator to be running on port 8082 (for example you could start the other participant example with an embedded coordinator on port 8082).

+To start a compensatable send the HTTP request

     curl http://localhost:8080/work